 Residents of the state of Tennessee pay in-state maintenance fees.
-Residents of other states (except Arkansas, Virginia, West Virginia, and Delaware) will be assessed out-of-state tuition.
-For current tuition and fee rates, see the University of Tennessee One Stop Office.
+Residents of other states (except Arkansas, Virginia, West Virginia, and Delaware, which pay in-state rates) will be assessed distance learning tuition rates, which are $75 more per credit hour, effective Fall 2018*.
+For current tuition and fee rates, view our Tuition & Fees page.

-All students will use Blackboard Collaborate, the School's online software that delivers instruction.
+All students will use ZOOM (http://liveonline.utk.edu), the School's online software that delivers instruction.
 Students enrolled in the distance education program are required to have access to hardware, software, an Internet Service Provider (ISP), and meeting the specifications outlined on the Live Online page - Live Online.